Seeking Help Doesn’t Mean You’re ‘Crazy or Weak.’

 The Psychological Effects of Incarceration

-Psychologist Craig Haney, Ph.D., studies the use and impact of solitary confinement on inmates in super-maximum security, or “supermax,” prisons.
+Psychologist Craig Haney, Ph.D., studies the impact of solitary confinement on inmates in high-security, or “supermax,” prisons.

-“There’s very little doubt in psychology that enforced isolation is psychologically harmful and for some people will be very damaging,” says Haney, a University of California, Santa Cruz professor.
+“There’s no doubt that enforced isolation can be psychologically harmful and, in some cases, deeply damaging,” says Haney, a professor at the University of California, Santa Cruz.

-Despite the shared perspective, many psychologists have about the dangers of isolation and social exclusion, and less research has been done into the psychological impact of enforced solitary confinement.
-Haney’s goal is to get the data to evaluate whether such confinement is harmful, how much damage it can inflict, and who is most susceptible.
+Although many psychologists recognize the risks of isolation, there hasn’t been much research on the psychological effects of solitary confinement.
+Haney’s goal is to collect data to determine whether solitary confinement is harmful, how severe the damage can be, and who is most at risk.

 Studying the Supermax